HParker/migratiq/README.md

   include Migratiq

   def perform(a, b)

   end

   migrate_by(arity: 4) do |a, b, c, d|
     [b, a]
   end
 end

 pry> HardWorker.migrate!
 ```

-This work will be rescheduled with the new arguements and delete the old job.
+This work will be rescheduled with the new arguements. if you also want to delete the old jobs you can add the `delete: true` flag on migrate.

 ## Development